Do you think she's pregnant?

 Whether by accident or by choice, we're biologically wired to propagate ourselves.
 It's likely that it was only a matter of time before you would become a father.
 This should give you a level of comfort because it means that at your core, you do have what it takes to be a father

-2. Men and women have been having children for a very long time
+2. Men and women have had children for a very long time

 This may be obvious, but when you stop to think about it, this is a great consolation for having your own children.
 Of all people throughout history, do you really think you are any less prepared than anyone else?
 People have been having children since before there were hospitals, the internet, electricity, or running water.
 If you have access to any of these things, you are off to a fantastic start.
 Don't allow yourself to think you're not ready to have kids; you are more prepared than you think.